Building a simple ZK project on TON

 });

-Are you ready to verify your first proof on TON blockchain?
-To start off this process, let's run the Blueprint test by inputting the following:
+Are you ready to verify your first proof on TON Blockchain?
+To kick things off, let's run the Blueprint test by executing the following command in the terminal:

 npx blueprint test